A glimpse at Cingulate Inc.'s potential climb to old highs - The Dwinnex

 Earnings Estimates

-As of right now, 4 analysts gave their recommendation on the stock of the company.
+There are 4 different market analysts currently analyzing its stock.
 On average, analysts expect EPS of -$0.37 for the current quarter, with a high estimate of -$0.25 and a low estimate of -$0.45, while EPS last year was -$0.32.
 The consensus estimate for the next quarter is -$0.36, with high estimates of -$0.27 and low estimates of -$0.46.

 Analysts are recommending an EPS of between -$1.37 and -$1.61 for the fiscal current year, implying an average EPS of -$1.52.
 EPS for the following year is -$1.26, with 4 analysts recommending between -$0.98 and -$1.83.